Ema Gordon Klabin Cultural Foundation

 The Ema Gordon Klabin Cultural Foundation (in Portuguese Fundação Cultural Ema Gordon Klabin) is an art museum located in the city of São Paulo, Brazil.
 Officially established in 1978, it is a not-for-profit private institution, legally declared as an organization of federal public interest.
 It was created by the Brazilian collector and philanthropist Ema Gordon Klabin (1907–1994), with the purpose of preserving and displaying her art collection, as well as promoting cultural, artistic and scientific activities.
 The foundation is headquartered in Ema's former house in Jardins district, specially designed by architect Alfredo Ernesto Becker in the 1950s to hold her collection.
 The house is surrounded by a 4,000 square meters garden projected by Brazilian landscape architect Roberto Burle Marx.

-The Foundation's collection includes more than 1,500 pieces, covering some of the most compelling periods of Western art history, from Greek and Etruscan civilizations to European masters, with important works from the Dutch, Flemish, Italian and French schools, as well as works from Asian cultures, African and pre-Columbian art.
+The Foundation's collection includes more than 1,500 pieces, covering some of the periods of Western art history, from Greek and Etruscan civilizations to European masters, with important works from the Dutch, Flemish, Italian and French schools, as well as works from Asian cultures, African and pre-Columbian art.
 Brazilian art is also outlined in the collection, which includes examples ranging from colonial period to the first generations of modernists.
 The Foundation's library holds an assemblage of rare books, ranging from illuminated manuscripts to incunables.